*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 We also considered their durability, light output, water resistance, lumen output, cooling mechanisms, consumer reviews, and build quality.

-Many manufactures of higher end lights offer lifetime support and use more advanced cooling technologies rather than fans.
+Many manufacturers of higher-end lights offer lifetime support and use more advanced cooling technologies rather than fans.

-Akarui single beam bulbs are made with Cree XHP70 LED chips.
-They have a light output of 9,600 lumens, color temperature of 6,000 Kelvins, and a lifespan of 50,000 hours.
+Akarui single-beam bulbs are made with Cree XHP70 LED chips.
+They have a light output of 9,600 lumens, a color temperature of 6,000 Kelvins, and a lifespan of 50,000 hours.
 It is worth noting that these headlights are very bright, though not the brightest on our best LED headlights review.

-The set comes with an installation kit for those who need to make them compatible to their vehicle’s halogen or HID headlights.
+The set comes with an installation kit for those who need to make them compatible with their vehicle’s halogen or HID headlights.